dstrekelj/mokha/README.md

-# khake
+# mokha

-Khake is a 2D game development framework for Kha.
+Mokha is a 2D game development framework for Kha.